x

 In December 2022, Kelley met with the two men and briefed them about plans he had for "reconnaissance missions" and "assassination missions", prosecutor Casey Arrowood told jurors in his opening statement.
 He wanted to target the FBI.

 A few days after that, Roddy testified, Carter gave him an envelope that he said was from Kelley.
-When Roddy opened it, he found two sheets of paper that included the name of a female FBI agent he recognized from a past conversation with Kelley.
+When Roddy opened it, he found a jump drive and two sheets of paper that included the name of a female FBI agent he recognized from a past conversation with Kelley.
 He also recognized the name of a man he personally knew and had worked with, he testified.

 Credit: WBIR